Xevrac/xevrac/resources/markdown/projects.md

-Take a look at some of my projects below.
+To take a look at some of my projects please visit my Documentation repository: